Open Now — 24/7 Plumbing

 Lady Phone Struggling Bathroom Sink

-An O-ring is a rubber or metal ring/ gasket attached to the tap’s stem screw used to keep the pipes air-tight and sealed, especially in cartridge faucets.
-A cartridge is a valve that controls the flow of water into the faucet spout.
+An O-ring is a rubber or metal ball ring/ gasket attached to the brass valve stem to keep the pipes air-tight and sealed, especially in cartridge faucets.
+A cartridge is a shutoff valve that controls the flow of cold or hot water into the faucet spout.

 With constant use, these O-ring gaskets can develop wear and tear, which in turn causes a leaking tap.
-The most common areas of water leaks from worn-out O-ring damage are the base of the tap, nozzle or tap handle.
+The most common areas of water leaks from worn-out O-ring damage are the base of the tap body, tap handles, or nozzle.

 The damaged O-ring cannot be repaired and has to be replaced immediately.
 If left unattended, these leaks can promote mould growth, which is unpleasant to the eye and harmful to your health.